mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Abbreviate time zones within the continental United States as follows:

 - Eastern time: ET
-- Central time: CS
+- Central time: CT
-- Mountain time: MS
+- Mountain time: MT
-- Pacific time: PS
+- Pacific time: PT

 When referring to international time zones, spell them out: Nepal Standard Time, Australian Eastern Time.
 If a time zone does not have a set name, use its [Coordinated Universal Time (UTC) offset](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets).